vks5639/TSWD-Portfolio/final-project-part-three.md

 | United States Census Bureau | [https://data.census.gov/webpages?q=restaurants+in+the+US&y=2021&n=722](https://data.census.gov/webpages?q=restaurants+in+the+US&y=2021&n=722) | Provides data on restaurants in the US. |
 | Trip Advisor | [https://developer-tripadvisor.com/content-api/description/](https://developer-tripadvisor.com/content-api/description/) | Provides access to Trip Advisor's content API. |

+### Additional changes
+I made sure that all the images were properly cited and ran a check on Turnitin to make sure there were no citation misses from my end.
+I ran an end to end test to check if all the components are in placed and rendered correctly on Chrome browser and Safari browser.

 ## The audience